David-51/moncv/Readme.md

 ## Good to know
 This repository contain Phpdotenv to read .env files.
 You can find the original here : https://github.com/vlucas/phpdotenv

+To send mail, i use PhpMailer/PhpMailer
+You can find here : https://github.com/PHPMailer/PHPMailer
 ## Contact me
 you can contact me in Linkedin at :